Open Account

 How to Trade Oil on News

 Trading oil around news events requires preparation and discipline.
-News can bring sharp moves, but without a clear plan, it can also lead to fast losses.
+News can bring unexpected moves that can lead to losses.
+That is why you have to have a good plan for trading around news.

 Prepare for Known Events